ioBroker/ioBroker.js-controller/docs/en/dev/adapterref.md

 * io-package.json - mandatory
 * main.js - mandatory (can be adapterName.js)

-Note: lib / utils.js is a common file for all adapters, used to detect the position of js controller and accordingly path to iobroker.js-controller / lib / adapter.js.
+Note: lib / utils.js is a common file for all adapters, used to detect the position of js-controller and accordingly path to iobroker.js-controller / lib / adapter.js.
 Most actual utils.js can be downloaded here.
 Do not change this file.

 ## File naming
 Adapter must follow some naming convention to be accepted and started by ioBroker controller.